Steel Is Heavier Than Feathers

 Comparing Densities: A Numerical Perspective

-This means that even if you have a huge volume of feathers, their low density means the total mass will remain comparatively small.
+What this tells us is even if you have a huge volume of feathers, their low density means the total mass will remain comparatively small.
 A small, dense object like a steel ball bearing can easily outweigh a large, fluffy pillow filled with feathers.

 Beyond the Basics: Exploring Material Properties